lalaithion/MonadPaper/monads.md

  - Monads are monoids in the category of endofunctors
  - Monads are the the totality of all beings

 The first definition is correct, and if you already know what a monoid, a category, and an endofunctor is, congratulations!
-You probably are at least working on your PhD, and you can use that definition to help inform the rest of this essay.
+You probably are working on, or have, your PhD, and you can use that definition to help inform the rest of this essay.
 If you have no idea what those words mean, don't worry about trying to interpret them.
 They're mathy words to describe what we're going to talk about later in more plain terms.

 The second definition is wrong.
 It refers to a completely different concept in philosophy and theology that happens to have the same name.
 Ignore it.